lakardion/test-ts-node/README.md

 - Make sure the imports you use end with `.js` (even if they are `.ts`).
 Note the file extension of imports in `index.ts` .

   With `"moduleResolution":"NodeNext"` in `tsconfig.json` the import should autocomplete properly when using vscode's auto-import suggestion
+- `baseUrl` from `ts-config` is not working with ts-node + esm , so import should be all relative when using this configuration